Carpet questions we commonly answer at Godfrey Hirst

 - Do you want to create a certain style?

 Which is better: wool or synthetic carpet?

 Both fibre types have great characteristics; neither fibre type is better than the other.
 A quality carpet is made with superior materials through a well-monitored manufacturing process using the latest technology.
 This level of craftsmanship will produce a carpet that offers maximum performance.Back

 How do I find a great carpet?

 You can check the quality of the carpet from its independent grading.
-The main bodies that relate to New Zealand are the Australian Carpet Classification Scheme (ACCS) and the Woolmark/Woolblend Mark Scheme. http://www.carpetinstitute.com.au and http://www.woolmark.com.Back
+The main body that relates to Australia is the Australian Carpet Classification Scheme (ACCS). http://www.carpetinstitute.com.au.Back

 How wide is carpet?

 The standard width for carpet in New Zealand is 3.66 metres; however, some styles of carpet are produced in widths of 4 metres.Back